The ladies served the midday meal al fresco.

 Scott poked a disrespectful finger at Charles's middle waistcoat button.
 "Nor are all we gentlemen lithe young Adonises."

-Charles ignored the question, and the provocation.
+Charles ignored the provocation.
 "Not to mention that the usual lack of clothing common in paintings of the pastoral genre carries obvious risks for those areas of the human form where an intruding hay wisp might inflict the most damage.
 The bright smiles painted onto Giorgione's ladies may mask an intense personal discomfort, don't you think?
 Hay is so very insidious."